Running WRF¶

 Analysis/Grid Nudging (Upper-air and/or Surface)¶

-The model is run with extra nudging terms for horizontal winds, temperature, and water vapor.
-These terms nudge point-by-point to a 3d space- and time-interpolated analysis field.
+The model incorporates additional nudging terms for horizontal winds, temperature, and water vapor.
+These terms perform a point-by-point nudging to a 3D analysis field that has been interpolated in both space and time.

 Using Analysis Nudging

-Use WPS to prepare input data for WRF, as usual.
+Run WPS as usual to prepare input data to WRF.

-If nudging is desired in the nest domains, make sure all time periods for all domains are processed in WPS.
+If nudging in the nest domains, process all time periods for all domains.

-If using surface-analysis nudging, the OBSGRID tool must be run after metgrid.
-OBSGRID outputs a wrfsfdda_d01 file, which is required by the WRF model when using this option.
+If using surface-analysis nudging, ater running metgrid, run OBSGRID, which outputs a wrfsfdda_d01 file that is required by WRF for this option.

-Set the following options in &fdda in namelist.input before running real.exe. (max_dom) indicates a value should be set for each domain you wish to nudge.
+Set the following in &fdda in namelist.input before running real.exe. (max_dom) indicates a value should be applied for each domain you wish to nudge.

 grid_fdda=1